 Hands-on Programs for Teens and Kids

-At our summer camps and workshops at NYFA Los Angeles, teens and kids can pursue interests in visual storytelling through a variety of creative mediums.
+In our workshops and summer camps in Los Angeles, teens and kids can pursue interests in visual storytelling through a variety of creative mediums.
 In our programs, students complete exciting exercises and projects under the guidance of working industry professionals, giving them the tools and techniques required to build confidence in their chosen craft.
 As NYFA Los Angeles is neighbor to major production studios and entertainment institutions, students who attend our in-person programs are in proximity to production studios and companies such as Warner Brothers, The Walt Disney Company, and NBC, and Nickelodeon Studios.

 Students work under the guidance of our experienced faculty and staff who actively work in their respective industries.
 Our faculty uses their knowledge and expertise in modern techniques and inner workings of the film, television, and entertainment industries to provide direction and insight to our students.